 Additionally, the campus follows state Commission on Higher Education (CHE) guidelines for dual enrollment students (Section II).

 In its recruitment efforts, the University of South Carolina Salkehatchie ensures that all materials accurately represent the campus and its programs.
 These materials are reviewed on a regular basis by the Office of Enrollment Services and changes are made as soon as program, personnel, and other changes go into effect.
-Changes to any academic programs trigger locally-made revisions to the UofSC Salkehatchie website.
-Changes to the UofSC Salkehatchie Academic Bulletin are processed by the University’s Registrar’s Office upon request.
-The bulletin is reviewed periodically by the UofSC Salkehatchie Executive Council.
+Changes to any academic programs trigger locally-made revisions to the USC Salkehatchie website.
+Changes to the USC Salkehatchie Academic Bulletin are processed by the University’s Registrar’s Office upon request.
+The bulletin is reviewed periodically by the USC Salkehatchie Executive Council.

 Categories of Admission